3GPP delays 5G standard updates over coronavirus

 3GPP’s standardization work uses teams of specialized engineers to suss out the details of how various 5G features will work, leading to “freezes” of technical specifications when working groups reach agreements, then organization-wide votes to ratify and publicly release full standard updates.
 Based on its inability to conduct face-to-face meetings during the COVID-19 outbreak, the group has delayed the freezing of stage three of Release 16 until June 2020, as well as the freezing of stage three of Release 17 until September 2021.
 Final ratification of each standard update will take place via later votes.

-These specification freezes will likely impact rollouts of the updated standards, potentially pushing back “true 5G” deployments by some months — an unfortunate development, given that the mobile industry had recently pushed to move Release 17’s date up rather than back.
+These specification freezes will likely impact rollouts of the updated standards, potentially delaying “true 5G” deployments by some months — an unfortunate development, given that the mobile industry had recently pushed to move Release 17’s date up rather than back.
 While 3GPP’s face-to-face meetings have been canceled through May, the organization has scheduled online meetings to continue its work despite the pandemic and will hopefully be able to keep standards rollouts on track going forward.